vito/vito/README.md

 hi!

-I like languages, and making things, and making languages which make things.
+I like languages, and making things, and making languages that make things.

 Currently: